This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re arriving by car, it’s a 40-minute drive from Glasgow on the M77 and then the A77 road.

 By train, it’s only a 40-minute direct train journey from Glasgow on Scotrail Railway.
 You can use Travel Line Scotland to plan your route by public transport from other destinations too.

 I loved the fact that Troon has big car parks right by the beach and esplanade and they’re completely free for visitors.

 In summer these pack out really easily and you may be struggling to find a spot!

 If you can’t find any right next to the beach, you can park up at North Beach or there are some car parking spots dotted around the town.
 Free of charge!

 Further along in Ayshire is Dunure village with Ayr Harbour.
 Dunure Castle played the ruin on the Silkies island and the beach below played the spot where Claire and Jamie watch young Ian get captured.

 If you head over to the harbour, you can see the spot where Jamie and Claire hop aboard a ship to Jamaica and then Bree and Roger catch separate ships to Carolina in Season 4.

 Or, head on over to Dean Castle Country park, in Kilmarnock, East Ayrshire.
-The castle located in the park featured in The Fox’s lair.
-But, there is renovations taking place until 2020.
+The castle located in the park is featured in The Fox’s lair.
+But, there are renovations taking place until 2020.

 Hunterston House, which is the seat of Clan Hunter, was used multiple times in series 1 and 2.
 Firstly, it featured as the room Claire and Frank stayed in Mrs Baird’s B&B and also it was the interior of the Reverend Wakefields house.